 Several features will be added to ITK-SNAP to enhance visualization and quantitation for the registration and segmentation results of the lung-specific algorithms developed in the project.
 Users will be able to edit and annotate these segmentations, modify registration transforms, and extract quantities both globally and regionally.
 Transforms will be modifiable via manual annotations (clicking corresponding landmarks, tracing curves, and/or painting regions) or by directly modifying transform parameters.
 Quantitative parameters, such as volumes and strain tensors, will be available through the ITK-SNAP interface.
-Finally, existing ITK-SNAP functionality for segmentation visualization will be extended to support evaluation of registration quality, including a dashboard of performance metrics, linked cursors identifying corresponding positions in multi-window configurations, and fused data displays with adjustable blending.
+Finally, existing ITK-SNAP functionality for segmentation visualization will be expanded to support evaluation of registration quality, including a dashboard of performance metrics, linked cursors identifying corresponding positions in multi-window configurations, and fused data displays with adjustable blending.
 These proposed enhancements to the software will be ex- tremely useful to the general imaging research community and not just those investigators targeted in this project.
 Thus, the impact of this work will be both immediate and broad on pulmonary-driven science and research.

 3(c.2.4) Software engineering.
-Both ANTs and ITK-SNAP development, based on a solid foundation provided by the Insight Toolkit, utilizes open-source software engineering best practices, such as the use of Git version management software for collaborative development and easy branching and merging; use of a centralized repository (SourceForge) for code, executable and data sharing; and use of the CMake/CTest/CDash suite for cross-platform development, testing and automatic builds.
+Both ANTs and ITK-SNAP development, based on a solid foundation provided by the Insight Toolkit, utilizes open-source software engineering best practices, such as the use of Git version management software for collaborative development and easy branching and merging; use of a centralized repository (SourceForge) for code, executable and data sharing; and use of the CMake/CTest/CDash suite for cross-platform development, testing, and automatic builds.
 Virtual machines with different versions of Windows, MacOS and Linux operating systems generate nightly builds and execute test code, uploading a binary to the central SourceForge repository.
 ANTs and ITK-SNAP are documented through video and text tutorials, housed online on dedicated websites [11, 88].
 A similar infrastructure will be developed for the software resources proposed in Aim 1.

 3(c.3) Specific Aim 2.
 Validate and disseminate the developed ITK-Lung resources by leveraging use cases from a broad network of partner investigators representing the state-of-the-science in lung imaging research

 This aim builds on the project team’s long and successful track record of collaboration with the general user community.
 In particular, the investigator-driven studies presented below are carefully selected both for their capacity to fully exercise the developed tools and to provide a comprehensive representation of the various processing and analysis tasks of interest to the community.
-Two groups are considered below as “users” of the software: institutional (i.e., beta testers) and external collabora- tors.
-For the former, the developers of the proposed platform will provide one-on-one training sessions to ensure proper data processing by the beta testers.
-We will use these sessions to develop online tutorials and processing examples for our external collaborators such that they will be able to process their data in-house.
-We will also provide a targeted discussion forum to answer questions and address concerns for processing using ITK-Lung.
+Two evaluation groups will serve as primary and secondary beta testers, respectively: institutional and external collaborators.
+For the former, the development team will be embedded in the labs of project co-investigators, providing training to lab personnel and assisting with the creation of customized analysis pipelines.
+These experiences will be used to develop tutorial materials and processing examples that our external collaborators will independently test by processing their own data in-house with beta versions of the proposed software and data resources.
+Similarly, the dissemination and user support mechanisms outlined in the Resource Sharing Plan will be refined by employing these as much as possible to communicate and interact with the external collaborator group.

 Institutional collaborators